sytone/obsidian-queryallthethings/docs/data-tables/obsidian-markdown-files.md

 ---
-nav_order: 3
+nav_order: 100
 layout: default
 parent: Data Tables
-title: REMOVED - Obsidian Markdown Files
+title: RETIRED - Obsidian Markdown Files
 ---
 ## Obsidian Markdown Files (obsidian_markdown_files)

-This has been removed, please use obsidian_notes instead.
+This has been retired, please use obsidian_notes instead.

 If you need to reference a property of a object do not forget to use `->` and not `.`